NaifZaghmout/Drive-safe-quiz-game/README.md

 ### Testing

 - I tested that the website works in different browsers: Chrome, Firefox, Microsoft edge.
-- I used -Am I Responsive- website to check all media sizes responsive[Am-I-Responsive](https://ui.dev/amiresponsive)
+- I used [Am-I-Responsive](https://ui.dev/amiresponsive) website to check all media sizes responsive
 - I confirmed that this project responsive , looks good and functions on all standard screen sizes using devtools device toolbar.